 Eligible years of participation: This is the number of consecutive years you participated in the UWRP, up to a maximum of 25 years.

-If you participated in both the UWRP and a state Department of Retirement Systems (DRS) plan (for example, PERS 2 or 3), your DRS years are eligible if you meet two conditions: (1) You transferred directly from the DRS plan to the UWRP, with no break in service, while working at UW, and (2) you didn’t withdraw your DRS contributions prior to retiring with the UWRP.
+If you participated in both the UWRP and a Washington state Department of Retirement Systems (DRS) plan (for example, PERS 2 or 3), your DRS years are eligible if you have a vested DRS retirement benefit, and meet the following two conditions:

 Assumed income calculation